-The product of collaboration between architects, engineers, craftsmen, and designers, including Beyer Blinder Belle, Peter Kofman and the Roger Morgan Studio (now Sachs Morgan Studio), the goal of the restoration was to preserve the historical design elements of the two theatres while creating a functional space that could meet the demands required for a Broadway musical house (such as seating capacity, size of stage, proscenium opening, handicapped access, dressing rooms, lobby areas, and public restrooms to name a few).
+The product of collaboration between architects, engineers, craftsmen, and designers, including Beyer Blinder Belle, Peter Kofman and the Roger Morgan Studio (now Sachs Morgan Studio), the goal of the restoration was to preserve the historical design elements of the two theatres while creating a functional space that could meet the demands required for a Broadway musical house (such as seating capacity, size of stage, proscenium opening, ADA access, dressing rooms, lobby areas, and public restrooms to name a few).

-One of the largest theaters on Broadway, The Lyric is built on the site of the old Apollo and Lyric theatres.
 Many of the features of both theatres were given Landmark status and so architect John Belle incorporated them into the new design, weaving together the old and the new.

-New features include Greek inspired murals and some of the old are The Lyric’s magnificent turn of the century 42nd Street facade has been restored to its original grandeur.
+New features included Greek inspired murals and some of the old are The Lyric’s magnificent turn of the century 42nd Street facade has been restored to its original grandeur.
 The historic 43rd Street brick and terra-cotta facade, with its lovely tiers of windows and balconies, has been restored and maintained.
 The new Lyric Theatre is grand theatre for large-scale shows.

-Key historic interior elements and themes of the Apollo are now used inside the theatre.
+Key historic interior elements and themes of the Apollo were used inside the theatre.
 The lobby was restored and is used as a lounge during intermission.
 Plaster elements, including ceiling domes, the proscenium arch, sail vault, and side boxes, were cut into sections, removed from the Apollo, restored and expanded, painted and gilded to be the feature design elements, and reinstalled in the new theatre by Iconoplast Designs Inc./Jean-Francois D. Furieri.
 The side walls design of pilasters and scalloped panels were first established by the structural grid and acoustical considerations and then designed as supporting elements in a sympathetic manner and in a similar vocabulary to the historic elements.
 Murals were commissioned to form a frieze over the new side boxes in a Greek mythological theme recalling the original concept of the Apollo.
-The historic dome, set within a new second dome, is washed with light to be featured as the theatre’s centerpiece.
+The historic dome, set within a new second dome, was washed with light to be featured as the theatre’s centerpiece.

 Every one of the nearly 1,900 seats in the auditorium has excellent sightlines and an intimate relationship to the performance.
 From the back of the orchestra, you are only 90 feet away from the stage.
 Lyric Theatre combines the most modern technology and the finest acoustics with a traditional sense of contact between actors and audiences.
 The design combines preservation with new and state of the art construction to create the spirit and character of a grand historical theatre with the needs of a modern one.